summary, praise, and ordering information

 "Dejnožka's book is full of material which stimulates [one] to rethink Russell's philosophy of logic and...it is greatly to the author's credit that he brings to light such a wealth of crucial issues in the history and philosophy of logic."

---Shahid Rahman, History and Philosophy of Logic 22 (2001), 99-112.
+—Shahid Rahman, History and Philosophy of Logic 22 (2001), 99-112.

 Professor Rahman teaches at the Université de Lille (France).
+Recently he has served as dean and supervised many dissertations.
 He is the author of: The Logic of Connexive Statements in the Early Work of Hugh MacColl, (English version of Rahman's Habilitationsschrift) (Dordrecht: Kluwer, to appear 2002); Philosophie Pragmatique et les Logiques Non-classiques (Pragmatic Philosophy and Non-Classical logics (Paris: Kime, Philosophia Scientiae, in preparation); and, with Emmanuel Genot and Laurent Keiff, Logique Modale et Dialogues: Une Introduction (Modal and Dialogic Logic: An Introduction) (in preparation).
 He is a co-editor of: New Perspectives in Dialogical Logic, Synthése 127/1-2 (2001) and several articles on logic and the history of logic.
 He is also a co-editor of several works: Wege zur Vernunft: Philosophieren zwischen Tätigkeit und Reflexion (Ways to rationality: Philosophy between Doing and Reflecting)York: Campus (1998); New Perspectives in Dialogical Logic, special issue of Synthése 127/1-2 (2001); Logic, Epistemology and the Unity of Science, Kings College-Paris, Cognitive Sciences Series (in preparation).
 He has contributed to several anthologies: W. Carnielli, M. Coniglioi, and I. M. Loffredo D'Ottaviano, eds., Paraconsistency: The logical way to the inconsistent (New York: Marcel Dekker, 2002); J. Gasser, ed., A Boole Anthology.
 Recent and Classical Studies in the Logic of George Boole (Dordrecht: Kluwer, 2000 (Synthése Library)); M. Beaumont Wrigley, eds, Festschrift para Marcelo Dascal (Campinas: Manuscrito); with Walter Carnielli, in D. Krause, Hg., Festschrift in honor of Newton C. A. Da Costa on the occasion of his seventieth birthday, Synthése 125/1-2 (2000), 201-231; H. Wansing (Hg.), Essays on Non-Classical Logic (London: World Scientific, 2001); with John Symons, in Gabbay, Rahman, Symons, Van Bendegem, eds., Logic, Epistemology and the Unity of Science (Kluwer, in preparation).
 He has also written several articles and reviews, and read papers at various congresses.

-Excerpt from Published Review:
+Excerpt from Published Review of the First Edition:

---Gary Ostertag, Russell 20/2, Winter 2000-2001, p.
+—Gary Ostertag, Russell 20/2, Winter 2000-2001, p.
 166.

 Professor Ostertag teaches at New York University, and is the editor of Definite Descriptions: A Reader (M.I.T.
 Press).

-Excerpt from Published Review:
+Excerpt from Published Review of the First Edition:

 "As a survey of Russell's use of modal notions in his philosophical language, this is a valuable project."

---Bernard Linsky, The Bulletin of Symbolic Logic 6/1, March 2000, p.
+—Bernard Linsky, The Bulletin of Symbolic Logic 6/1, March 2000, p.
 96.

 Professor Linsky teaches at the University of Alberta in Edmonton, Canada, and is the author of Russell's Metaphysical Logic (Center for the Study of Language and Information, distributed by Cambridge University Press).

-Excerpt from Published Review
+Excerpt from Published Review of the First Edition:

 "Surprising many by showing that Russell did in fact have views on modality, though scattered through his writings, Dejnožka (philosophy and law, U. of Michigan-Ann Arbor) explores what he thought about logical necessity, and also causal, epistemic, and moral necessity.
 He describes how the 20th-century philosopher functionally accepted and assimilated modality into his philosophical system even as he rejected what he considered certain more primitive accounts of it."

---Book News 14, November 1999, p.
-4 as quoted by Barnes and Noble Online Bookstore.
+—Book News 14, November 1999, p.
+4